R. L. Stine: Career

 In the first decade of the 21st century, Stine worked on installments of five different book series, Mostly Ghostly, Rotten School, Fear Street, The Nightmare Room, Goosebumps Horrorland and the stand-alone novels Dangerous Girls (2003) and The Taste of Night (2004).
 Also, a direct-to-DVD movie The Haunting Hour Volume One: Don't Think About It.
 Starring Emily Osment, the film was released by Universal Home Entertainment on September 4, 2007 and was successful enough to spawn a spin-off, anthology, TV series R. L. Stine's The Haunting Hour.

 In 2014, Stine brought the Fear Street books back with his novel Party Games (ISBN 978-1250066220).
 The release of the Fear Street novel Give Me a K-I-L-L took place in 2017 (ISBN 978-1250058966).
 Jack Black portrayed a fictionalized version of Stine in the 2015 film Goosebumps, while Stine himself made a cameo appearance in the film, playing a drama teacher named "Mr. Black".
 In the film's sequel, Goosebumps 2: Haunted Halloween (2018), Stine had another cameo, as Principal Harrison, while Black reprised his role as Stine in several scenes.
 A Fear Street trilogy of films was released by Netflix in 2021.

 In 2019, Stine appeared on an episode of the children's TV series Arthur.
 In "Fright Night", which aired in the 23rd season of the show, Stine voices Bob Baxter, the uncle of main character Buster Baxter.
 In the episode, Bob is shown to moonlight as a writer of scary stories, alluding to his real-life career as the author of the Goosebumps series.

+On Friday, 13 February 2026, USA Today showcased the first chapter of a new horror novel by Stine, Nightmare on Nightmare Street.